michael-s-downs/thethingineed/README.md

     Parameters:

-    - **filter_types**: Currently There is only one type of filter, GPT.
+    * **filter_types**: Currently There is only one type of filter, GPT.

-    - **substitutions_template**: It will be the prompt used for classification.
+    * **substitutions_template**: It will be the prompt used for classification.

-    - **substitutions**: It will be defined in the format "from to" and will specify the type of substitution.
+    * **substitutions**: It will be defined in the format "from to" and will specify the type of substitution.
 Each type is defined differently.

-    - **GPT**: The "from" should define the type, the "to" should specify the GPT substitution prompt, and optionally, a list of elements can be added through "extra_words" (which defines the vocabulary) and "randpick" (which randomly selects the number of words to include to make the GPT response unique).
+    * **GPT**: The "from" should define the type, the "to" should specify the GPT substitution prompt, and optionally, a list of elements can be added through "extra_words" (which defines the vocabulary) and "randpick" (which randomly selects the number of words to include to make the GPT response unique).

 11. **Filter response**
-    This action allows the user to filter the response to double check if the awnswer is correct or if the topic from the answer is not desired.
+    This action allows the user to filter the response to double-check if the answer is correct or if the topic of the answer is not desired.

     Parameters of this action:

-    - **Type** (string): Method to use for the reformulate. (llm)
+    * **Type** (string): Method to use for the reformulate. (llm)

     Within this action, there is one type:

-    - **LLM**: This type filters the response using the LLMAPI and a template with the different categories.
+    * **LLM**: This type filters the response using the LLMAPI and a template with the different categories.
 The template must be stored in the folder src/compose/filter_templates.

     Example action: